gazebosim/gz-physics/README.md

 Many physics simulation software libraries have been designed for different applications (gaming, robotics, science) and with different features (rigid or deformable contact, 2d or 3d).
-Ignition Physics is designed on the premise that there is not a single physics engine that is universally best for all simulation contexts.
+Gazebo Physics is designed on the premise that there is not a single physics engine that is universally best for all simulation contexts.
 It should be possible to support a different set of features for each physics engine according to its capabilities.